-Install and use the supporting angle steel directly.
-(See Fig.4.8)
+Install and use the supporting steel angle.
+(See Fig.4.7)

-The unit body should align perfectly with the hole.
+The unit body must be completely aligned with the hole.
 Ensure that the unit and the hole are the same size before moving on.

-- 2. Install the pipes and lines in the ceiling after installing the main body.
-When choosing where to start the, determine the direction of the pipes to be drawn out.
-In cases where there is a ceiling, position the refrigerant pipes, drain pipes, and indoor and outdoor lines to the connection points before mounting the machine. - 3.
-The installation of hanging screw bolts. - Cut off the roof beam. - Strengthen the area at which the cut was made and consolidate the roof beam. - 4.
-After the selection of installation location, position the refrigerant pipes, drain pipes, and indoor and outdoor wires to the connection points before mounting the machine. - 5.
+2. Install and fit pipes and wires after you have finished installing the main body.
+When choosing where to start, determine the direction of the pipes to be drawn out.
+Especially in cases where there is a ceiling involved, align the refrigerant pipes, drain pipes, and indoor and outdoor lines with their connection points before mounting the unit.

+- 3. Install hanging screw bolts. - Cut off the roof beam. - Strengthen the point at which the cut was made.
+Consolidate the roof beam. - 4.
+After you select an installation location, align the refrigerant pipes, drain pipes, as well as indoor and outdoor wires with their connection points before mounting the unit. - 5.
 Drill 4 holes 10cm (4") deep at the ceiling hook positions in the internal ceiling.
 Be sure to hold the drill at a 90° angle to the ceiling. - 6.
-Secure the bolt using the included washers and nuts. - 7.
+Secure the bolt using the washers and nuts provided. - 7.
 Install the four suspension bolts. - 8.
-Mount the indoor unit.
-You will need two people to lift and secure it.
+Mount the indoor unit with at least two people to lift and secure it.
 Insert suspension bolts into the unit's hanging holes.
-Fasten them using the included washers and nuts.
-(See Fig. 4.9).
+Fasten them using the washers and nuts provided.
+(See Fig. 4.8).